sjbravom/sjbravom.github.io/_pages/about.md

   - /about.html
 ---

-Since September 2024, I have been a researcher in economics at [CEA I-Tésé](https://www.cea.fr/energies/i-tese/Pages/accueil.aspx) and [Paris Saclay University](https://www.pluginlabs-universiteparissaclay.fr/en/fiche/institute-for-techno-economics-of-energy-systems-i-tese/).
-I am also an associated researcher at the [TRAVEL Chair](https://chairetravel.enac.fr/)).
+Hi, I am Energy Economist at [CEA I-Tésé](https://www.cea.fr/energies/i-tese/Pages/accueil.aspx) and [Paris Saclay University](https://www.pluginlabs-universiteparissaclay.fr/en/fiche/institute-for-techno-economics-of-energy-systems-i-tese/).
+I am also an associated researcher at the [TRAVEL Chair](https://chairetravel.enac.fr/).

-Before I was a postdoctoral fellow at [ENAC](https://www.enac.fr/en) between November 2021 and August 2024.

 I obtained a Ph.D. in Economics from the [University of Pau](https://tree.univ-pau.fr/fr/index.html) in association with the [Chair of the Economics of Gas](https://www.cerna.minesparis.psl.eu/Recherche/Chaire-Economie-europeenne-du-gaz-naturel/Presentation-and-publications/) in 2021.